🟠Personalize Common Project Files¶

 - Open

-in the root of your repo - Update:
+pyproject.tomlin the root of your repo - Update:

-to include only the packages you actually need- Any URLs - replace starter GitHub links with those to your project
+nameto use your project's top-level package namedependenciesto include only the packages you actually need- Any URLs - replace starter GitHub links with those to your project

 Task 2.
-Update mkdocs.yml
+Update mkdocs.yml¶

-MkDocs is configured by the mkdocs.yml
+MkDocs is configured by the mkdocs.yml file in the root.

-MkDocs builds the project documentation site from the docs/
+MkDocs builds the project documentation site from the docs/ folder.

-file controls your site navigation, theme settings, and page structure.
+The mkdocs.yml file controls your site navigation, theme settings, and page structure.

 What it controls¶